PandaScore/PandaSkill/README.md

     - `champion_name`: name of the Champion played by the player
     - `team_kills`: total number of champion kills of the player's team
     - `tower_kills`: total number of tower kills of the player's team
-    - `inhibitor_kills`: total number of inhibitor kills of the player's team
+    - `inhibitor_kills`: total number of inhibitor kills of the player's team (destroying an inhibitor that has respawned is counted as a kill)
     - `dragon_kills`: total number of Drake kills of the player's team
     - `herald_kills`: total number of Rift Herald kills of the player's team
     - `baron_kills`: total number of Baron Nashor kills of the player's team